danjgale/learning-club/README.md

 ## Background reading

-If you are unfamiliar with dimensionality reduction and how such methods have been used thus far in neuroscience, it is recommended that you first check out these papers:
+If you are unfamiliar with dimensionality reduction and how such methods have been used thus far in neuroscience, it is *highly* recommended that you first check out these review papers:

 [Shenoy, K. V., Sahani, M., & Churchland, M. M. (2013).
 Cortical control of arm movements: a dynamical systems perspective.
 Annual review of neuroscience, 36, 337-359.](https://www.annualreviews.org/doi/abs/10.1146/annurev-neuro-062111-150509)